What’s the difference between fee-only planning and asset-based financial planning?

 What financial planning topics do you address?

-The core elements of our fee-only financial planning reviews include: • Investment Portfolio Management • Tax Planning & Optimization* • Estate Planning* • Insurance Risk Management • Social Security Planning • Employee Benefits Reviews • IRA and Qualified Plan Considerations • Creditor Protection Considerations • Asset Registration and Beneficiary Designation Reviews * While no part of our review or findings should be construed as specific tax or legal advice, and important element of our review is to raise awareness of potential tax and legal risks and opportunities.
-We encourage clients to share these insights with their CPAs and/or attorneys are willing to facilitate those discussions upon request.
+The core elements of our fee-only financial planning reviews include: • Investment Portfolio Management • Tax Planning & Optimization* • Estate Planning* • Insurance Risk Management • Social Security Planning • Employee Benefits Reviews • IRA and Qualified Plan Considerations • Creditor Protection Considerations • Asset Registration and Beneficiary Designation Reviews * While no part of our review or findings should be construed as specific tax or legal advice, an important element of our review is to raise awareness of potential tax and legal risks and opportunities.
+We encourage clients to share these insights with their CPAs and/or attorneys and we are willing to facilitate those discussions upon request.

 How does billing work?